telerik/blazor-docs/components/splitbutton/overview.md

 ## Apperance

-The SplitButton provides a [variety of settings to control its visual appearance]({%slug splitbutton-appearance%}), for example the colors, borders, shape and size.
+The SplitButton provides a [variety of settings to control its visual appearance]({%slug splitbutton-appearance%}), for example the colors, borders, and size.
 This spares the need to use custom CSS code.

 ## Events